oscarfonts/split-large-polygons/README.md

     split-large-polygons -d gis -t land_polygons -c the_geom -i gid -a 0.1

-This will split the rows in ``land_polygons`` (in the ``gis`` database) into interately smaller polygons until none of them are larger than 0.1 in area.
-The unit of area is based on your SRID (the default is unset, but it can be overridden by the ``-s``/``--srid`` option).
-So this will split things larger than 0.1 square degrees.
+This will split the rows in ``land_polygons`` (in the ``gis`` database) into iteratively smaller polygons until none of them are larger than 0.1 in area (in square meters).
+The area is calculated casting to a PostGIS `geography` primitive.

 The table must have a primary key, which is specified in the ``-i``/``--id`` argument.
 It will delete the older, larger rows.
 The values of other columns will be copied to the new, split, polygons.

-You need PostGIS 2.0 or later, since this programme needs the [ST_Split](http://postgis.refractions.net/documentation/manual-2.0/ST_Split.html) method.
+You need PostGIS 2.0 or later, since this program needs the [ST_Split](http://postgis.refractions.net/documentation/manual-2.0/ST_Split.html) method.

 Buffer
 ------